9 Science-Backed Solutions For Deep Sleep To Lay The Foundation For Your Best Health & Self

 7. Improves Gut & Brain Health.

-Sleep supports a balanced gut microbiome by lowering cortisol levels, which enhances digestion and gut health.
+Healthy sleep supports a balanced gut microbiome by lowering cortisol levels, which enhances digestion and gut health.
 Deep sleep activates the glymphatic system in the brain, which clears toxins with cerebrospinal fluid, promoting optimal cognitive function and protecting against neurodegenerative diseases like Alzheimer’s.

 8. Promotes Hormonal Health.